gislaine-venancio/ServeRest-Performance-Testing/README.md

 *Summary Report consolidating the results of all requests executed during the 1-user scenario.*

 **Reading these numbers:**
-- With dynamic UUID data, **"Login - new user" shows 0% errors** — a clean result compared to the ~57% duplicate-email error rate seen in earlier test plans that used fixed data.
+- **Login - new user**, **Login - get user**, and **Product** all show **0% errors**, with response times comfortably under 300 ms — stable, predictable performance under a single-user load.
-- **"Login - user/id" shows a 50% error rate** on a small sample (4 requests, 2 failures, with a 0 ms minimum pointing to a failed/near-instant connection rather than a slow response).
-Given the very small sample size at 1 user, this looks more like an isolated blip (e.g. a brief hiccup reaching the public API) than a systemic issue — it's flagged here for transparency, but the 50-user run below (with 50 samples on the same request and 0% errors) suggests it isn't representative of normal behavior.
+- **Login - user/id** shows a 50% error rate on a small sample (4 requests, 2 failures, with a 0 ms minimum pointing to a failed/near-instant connection rather than a slow response).
+Given the small sample size, this looks like an isolated blip rather than a systemic issue — the 50-user run below shows the same request with 0% errors across 50 samples.
-- The read-only endpoints ("Login - get user" and "Product") show **0% errors** with response times comfortably under 300 ms, confirming stable, predictable performance under a single-user load.

 ### Scenario B — 50 Users